clbeggs/gmail-reminder-extension/README.md

-Small Firefox Extension to help remind to attach files
+<h1>Small Firefox Extension to help remind to attach files to emails for those who have "detail oriented" listed under their skills on their resume, but forget to attach their resume..</h1>

 Recently I attended a job fair, after perservering through all of the hard work